 I feel passionately that performance creation at professional level should not be a separate practice from community involvement.
 I have created numerous shows with young audiences in mind and other shows that seek to engage audiences in innovative ways.
 I am always seeking to challenge myself and grow as an artist, viewing each new project as a mini piece of creative research, whether its a short dance session with a group of children or a longer process leading to a performance- it's all of equal value to my work.
-The artists who deliver projects for Joon are always professional dancers with degree level training and significant performance experience.
+The artists who deliver projects for Joon are always professional dancers with degree level training and/or significant performance experience.
 They are always practicing artists from the sector and specialists in their field.
 I work hard to choose the right people to bring into our community.
 They have to be positive role models and encouraging and inclusive in their attitude as well as creating top quality work.

 In 2014 I travelled to Cairo, Egypt where I was commissioned to create a performance.
 And Joon's development of dance for communities suddenly went international.
 I made a performance with a mixture of professional and non-professional dancers, and loved working there so much I went back and forth for three years, creating three more performances, teaching loads of technique classes and running a development project offering dance artists the chance to develop skills in admin, fundraising and dance teaching for children.
 But by far the most successful and exciting project was my Dancing The Self project for women, delivered with Studio Emad Eddin.
 By offering women's only safe spaces and a variety of creative and playful dance tasks / improvisations, we started a huge project that gave women the opportunity to connect to their bodies and the confidence to dance and perform.
 It was the most incredible experience.
 I then created a one year program before leaving by enlisting the help of some local female dancers to deliver classes and workshops for women.
 I still go back occasionally to deliver workshops.
 If you'd like to know more about that project I made a documentary film about it in which you can hear from the women about their experiences.